To enjoy the full Mail & Guardian online experience: please upgrade your browser

 When she asked if she could telephone her family to let them know of her whereabouts, the doctor slapped her on the face.

 She was shoved into a room where 19 other girls were kept; all had been through a similar experience.
-She said the doctor raped her again the following day.
-A week later police swooped on the clinic.

 Another category of young women, driven by deep poverty, lease out their wombs and volunteer themselves, as regularly as is biologically possible, to produce babies for sale.